Is the heat slowing you down this summer? Here are 20 tips to beat the heat – and save energy, too!

 7. Saturate a sponge in water

-Put it in a plastic bag and freeze.
+This is one of those tips to beat the heat I actually learned from my gran.
+Put a wet sponge in a plastic bag and freeze.
 When you can’t take the heat, take it out and put it on or behind your head.
 Bonus: this is one ice pack that won’t drip all over the place.

 8. Slick your hair back